solana-labs/solana/docs/src/developing/deployed-programs/developing-rust.md

 available.
 Sometimes a program may depend on a crate that depends itself on `rand` even if the program does not use any of the random number functionality.
-If a program depends on `rand`, the compilation will fail because there is no `get-random` support for Solana.
+If a program depends on `rand`, the compilation will fail because there is no `get-random` support for Safecoin.
 The error will typically look like this:

 ```
 error: target is not supported, for more information see: https://docs.rs/getrandom/#unsupported-targets